mkaweme/techplus/README.md

 ## Feedback

-I'm a new dev who's very open to feedback to give any feedback you think would make the project better.
+I'm a new dev who's very open to feedback so give any feedback you think would make the project or me as a developer better.

 ***